testit-tms/api-client-java/docs/ProjectExportApi.md

 <a id="exportProjectWithTestPlansJson"></a>
 # **exportProjectWithTestPlansJson**
-> UUID exportProjectWithTestPlansJson(projectId, timeZoneOffsetInMinutes, exportProjectWithTestPlansJsonRequest)
+> UUID exportProjectWithTestPlansJson(projectId, timeZoneOffsetInMinutes, projectExportWithTestPlansPostModel)

 Export project as JSON file with test plans in background job